Mberic/dao-library-js/example/README.md

 Let's see an example on how we can use the DAO library.
 We will be creating a multisig DAO.

-**Note**: Remember to check out the recap section at the end to see the steps on how to build everything from scratch

 ## Set-Up
 First, install `sunodo`.
 Sunodo is a CLI tool for Cartesi that eases the work of building, running, and interacting with your Cartesi DApps.